|All Saints Church, from|

-Together, Trinity, All Saints and Chirst Church cost £13,525 to build and consecrate, a sum that Beck generated with the local contributions, the donation of land and the input of Sir William Gomm, ord of the manor of Rotherhithe.
+Together, Trinity, All Saints and Chirst Church cost £13,525 to build and consecrate, a sum that Beck generated with the local contributions, the donation of land and the input of Sir William Gomm, Lord of the manor of Rotherhithe.
 In 1848 Edward Blick recorded that All Saints was endowed with £150 a year.

-As with Trinity, All Saints was built on a budget, but it is impressive that in an area where financial resources were at a premium, so many churches were made available for the rapidly expanding communities.
+As with Trinity, All Saints was built on a fairly tight budget, but it is impressive that in an area where financial resources were at a premium, so many churches were made available for the rapidly expanding communities.
 With its simple but elegant spire, and its Gothic Revival touches, this was an admirable contribution to the area.
 From the illustration above in the The British Critic Quarterly it looks really rather appealing.